kukuu/games/git-workflow/README.md

 Option B - When you dont have a local repository.
 Alias is created by default.

-Check alias with command 'git remote -v'
+Check alias with command:

+'git remote -v'

 Result  gives 'fetch' and 'push'